 The proposed dose for proof-of-concept is a 750-mg starting dose followed by 500 mg every 2 weeks IV for a total of 4 doses.
-The dose level and duration are based on the available toxicology, safety, PK and PD data from the completed studies detailed in the LY3016859 Investigator's Brochure.
+The dose level and duration are based on the available toxicology, safety, PK and PD data from the completed studies detailed in the LY3016859 IB.